dreamcatcher-tech/network/Inbox/2025-08-01 2306 implementing consensus ourselves.md

 the simulators should be able to run in the browser, running as web workers. or, run as simulated nodes in this standard workbench, where we simulate a computer, it has message queues, and then we go round tending to it. this gives good graphs or algo performance.

+Can test the system with a simple naive consensus mechanism and see where its faults lie.
+Show how TLA+ will show a failed test.

+is there a way to map it to the tla+ proofs, so that we provide a base framework to construct any tla proof with, and if you do that, we can implement it and run it on the simulator ?

+define the standard guarantees we need, like liveliness, stall recorvery.
+Define standard ratios, like recovery from fault as a ratio of time to propogate without fault.

+test network hops for things like joining and leaving, and test joining and leaving en masse.